Vulkan Tutorial

 }

-// print compatible devices
+// append incompatible devices

-cout << "Compatible devices:" << endl;
+cout << "List of devices:" << endl;

-cout << " " << get<2>(t).deviceName << " (compute queue: " << get<1>(t)
+cout << " " << i+1 << ": " << get<2>(t).deviceName << " (compute queue: "

-<< ", type: " << to_cstr(get<2>(t).deviceType) << ")" << endl;
+<< get<1>(t) << ", type: " << to_cstr(get<2>(t).deviceType) << ")" << endl;

 The next step is the selection of the most suitable device.
 Often, we want the most performant device.
 But running a benchmark might not be the best solution because we also want our application to start quickly.
 So, we will use different approach.
 We will select the device based on its type.
 We will prefer discrete graphics over integrated, virtual GPU over CPU based and over all other types.
 We just assign the score to each device type and choose the device with the highest score: